hopeigbinosa123/Tessera/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
 Whether it's adding features, improving performance, or refining documentation—Tessera grows stronger with the community.
+The application is not perfect.

 ---